xunker/dont_deploy_debug/README.md

 ]
 ```

-### Server-side grep command
+### Server-side `find` and `grep` command

-To first find the files, the gem executes a grep() of the release path to get
+To first find the files, the gem executes a `find` of the release path to get
-"coarse" list of files and then lets ruby do the actual check.
+"coarse" list of files and then lets `grep` do the actual check.
 The command
 used by default is:

 ```
 find #{release_path} -name "*.rb" -exec grep -Hn 'debugger\|binding.pry' {} \;
 ```

-A find() and grep() is used instead of a recursive grep because I have no way
+A `find` with `grep` is used instead of a recursive `grep` for better
-of knowing if you are deploying to system with BSD, SYSV or GNU style tools.
+compatibility with non-GNU `grep` found some systems.

 You can change this command in your `deploy.rb` with the
 "ruby_breakpoint_grep_command" setting: